 Representing Several Kinds of Professionals

-Jared has also represented attorneys and other professionals in civil litigation.
+Jared has also represented prosecutors, attorneys, and other professionals in civil litigation.
 He successfully represented an attorney serving as the executor of an estate in a will contest.
 The trial judge granted summary judgment for Jared’s client, and the Supreme Court of Appeals of West Virginia upheld the favorable decision on appeal.

 In addition, Jared has extensive experience in personal injury and wrongful death cases.
 Knowing how insurance companies evaluate and defend cases, Jared is able to steer his client’s case in the route of maximum recovery.
 He has represented clients in car, truck, and motorcycle accidents, as well as pedestrian/motor vehicle collisions.